datasherlocks/sherlock/README.md

     </h3>
 </html>

-TQ was designed as a portable and lightweight command-line interface to work with Textquery Cloud.
+sherlock was designed as a portable and lightweight command-line interface to work with datasherlocks Cloud.

 ## 🚀 Quick Start

-1. Install TQ with bash or shell script
+1. Install sherlock with bash or shell script

     * Shell script
         ```bash